 The program is taught by members of HSE’s School of Linguistics in Moscow, which conducts a wide range of research activities, including fieldwork with minority languages, field anthropology, typology, sociolinguistics, psycholinguistics, and Russian sign language.
 Some of these activities are pursued in cooperation with the Laboratory of Language Convergence and the Center for Language and Brain.
 It is one of the few master’s programs in theoretical linguistics that includes a strong interdisciplinary perspective, including acoustic phonetics and variationist sociolinguistics.

-The programme is hosted by the School of Linguistics, Faculty of Humanities.
-Our programme is one of the few MA programmes in theoretical linguistics that includes a strong interdisciplinary component and explains its relation to linguistics and language description: such as acoustic phonetics, sociolinguistics and linguistic anthropology.
+The program is hosted by the School of Linguistics, Faculty of Humanities.
+Our program is one of the few MA programs in theoretical linguistics that includes a strong interdisciplinary component and explains its relation to linguistics and language description: such as acoustic phonetics, sociolinguistics, and linguistic anthropology.

 Our academic and research activities include:

-The programme has research partnerships with University of Tromsø, University of Helsinki, University of Stockholm, Hebrew University of Jerusalem, University of Pavia.
+The program has research partnerships with the University of Tromsø, University of Helsinki, University of Stockholm, Hebrew University of Jerusalem, University of Pavia.
 Every year we organize guest lectures by linguistics from Europe and the US (see here and here).
-Or see a less formal advertisement of the programme.
+Or see a less formal advertisement of the program.